evandromacedo/evandromacedo.com/posts/2019-12-10-how-this-blog-was-built.md

 I use Markdown to write the posts of this blog.
 The [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) plugin parses all Markdown files and makes them available on GraphQL for you to use on your components.

-To add syntax highlighting to posts' code blocks, I use PrismJS with the [gatsby-remark-prismjs](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/) plugin.
+To add syntax highlighting on posts' code blocks, I use PrismJS with the [gatsby-remark-prismjs](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/) plugin.

 ### PWA